Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994

 - Bank holding companies could merge banks located in different states into a single branch network after June 1, 1997.

 - States had until June 1, 1997, to choose whether to opt-out of the new law’s branching provisions.
 Only Montana and Texas decided to opt-out initially, but both states eventually agreed to allow interstate branching.

 - A bank holding company could not control more than 10 percent of the nation’s total deposits, or 30 percent of any single state’s total deposits, unless a state elected to establish its own deposit cap above or below this 30 percent limit.

 Following the Senate’s passage of the Act on September 13, 1994, President Bill Clinton praised the new legislation.
-“Today this country took an historic step—one that had been delayed too long—to help American banks better meet the needs of our people, our communities and our economy,” Clinton said (Clinton 1994).
+“Today this country took an historic step, one that had been delayed for much too long, to help American banks better meet the needs of our people, our communities and our economy,” Clinton said (Clinton 1994).
 When the president signed the bill on September 29 in the Treasury Department’s ornate Cash Room, several bankers were on hand to show their support.

 While its supporters touted the benefits of the Riegle-Neal Act for bank customers, the law also marked a new period of banking deregulation that would later include the removal of the barriers between commercial and investment banking with the Gramm-Leach-Bliley Act of 1999.